 “[Some] borrowers may be eligible for a non-credit qualifying loan that bypasses this assessment and enables them to gain a lower rate than the credit-qualifying version,” says Rossi.

-Note: FHA Streamline Refinance does not eliminate MIP
+FHA Streamline Refinance does not eliminate MIP

-If you pay mortgage insurance premium (MIP) on your current FHA loan, you might wonder whether you can get rid of it using a Streamline Refinance.
+If you pay a mortgage insurance premium (MIP) on your current FHA loan, you might wonder whether you can get rid of it using a Streamline Refinance.

 Unfortunately, FHA Streamline refinancing can’t be used to eliminate mortgage insurance.
-The new loan will still require an upfront mortgage insurance premium, as well as annual mortgage insurance.
+The new loan will still require an upfront FHA mortgage insurance premium, as well as annual mortgage insurance.

 VA Streamline Refinance (IRRRL)